lordshiku/NBA-Playoffs-Qualificaton-Forecaster/README.md

 # Predicting NBA Playoff Qualification from Early-Season Performance – ML Classification

 **TL;DR:** I built a machine learning system to predict if an NBA team will make the playoffs using only the first 40% of their season.
-Using an SMO (SVM) model and a custom-built Schedule Strength feature, I achieved 79.57% accuracy across 73 years of historical data, proving that early-season performance is a highly reliable predictor of final outcomes.
+Using an SMO (SVM) model and a custom-built Schedule Strength feature, I achieved 79.57% accuracy across 73 years of historical data, proving that early-season performance can be a reliable predictor of final outcomes.

 ---